The Silent Battle (1939 film)

-The Silent Battle is a 1939 British thriller film directed by Herbert Mason and produced by Anthony Havelock-Allan for Pinebrook Studios.
+The Silent Battle (also lnown as Continental Express and Peace in our Time) is a 1939 British thriller film directed by Herbert Mason and produced by Anthony Havelock-Allan for Pinebrook Studios.
 The cast includes Rex Harrison, Valerie Hobson and John Loder.
 It marked the film debut of Megs Jenkins.
-It is also known by the alternative titles Continental Express and Peace in our Time.
 It was inspired by the novel Le Poisson Chinois by Jean Bommart.
 Secret agents try to defeat terrorists on the Orient Express.
 The film was distributed by Paramount British Pictures.

 It is a remake of the French film The Silent Battle (1937).